Campus Life

 Saint Mary's College is committed to maintaining a safe and productive learning environment.
 To accomplish this goal, the College has developed a Code of Student Conduct that reflects the values and standards of the community.
 Saint Mary's philosophy of discipline is one of education.
 While there are consequences for violations of the community standards of behavior, our goal is to help students grow and learn from their mistakes.
 In those instances where violations of behavioral standards do occur, Saint Mary's College has developed policies and procedures to protect the rights of members of the College community, individually and collectively.

-Office of Retention and First Year Experience
+Office of Retention Strategies

 Student Involvement